google/osdfir-infrastructure/charts/turbinia/README.md

 helm repo update
 ```

-If using GKE, EKS, or similar K8s managed services some options will need to be
+When using managed Kubernetes services like GKE or EKS, you'll need to adjust
-disabled due to the control plane nodes not being visible to Prometheus.
-To
+some settings because Prometheus can't see the control plane nodes.
+To ensure
-address this create a values file containing the following updates:
+that `kube-prometheus` can correctly monitor your Turbinia deployment and to
+disable the monitoring of unnecessary components, use the following values:

 ```console
 cat >> values-monitoring.yaml << EOF